-The lottery is played in many different states, but Colorado and Florida started the lottery in 1890.
+The Live SGP is played in many different states, but Colorado and Florida started the lottery in 1890.
 Other states that started a lottery were Idaho, Kansas, Missouri, Nebraska, Oregon, South Dakota, and Virginia.
 In the 1990s, Texas and New Mexico joined the fray.
 These days, more than half of U.S. states offer a lottery.
 And a recent survey shows that lottery participation is up across the country.
 This article will explore the history and types of lotteries, as well as the income levels of lottery players.

 Overview of lotteries in the U.S.